ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 CPU power is rarely the limiting factor anymore, it is the data size that is.

-There are many technology options out there, and our task is to figure out the most appropriate tools and approaches for the task.

-We need to ensure that the data remains correct and complete, provide good performance, and scale to handle load increase, despite any internal failures, or system degradations.
+There are many technology options out there, and our task is to figure out the most appropriate tools and approaches for the task; that is to ensure that the data remains correct and complete, provide good performance, and scale to handle load increase, despite any internal failures, or system degradations.

 #### Reliability
 ***System should continue to work correctly, even in the face of faults and human errors***.